The 2020 Freeplay Awards

 For submission, creators must be able to provide a copy of the game (via a private URL, access through the App Store, Play Store, Steam, Itch.io, Humble or the like, or physically get it to us within the submission period).

-Finalists will be announced five four weeks after submissions close.
-The Awards Ceremony will take place on Sunday 12th May, during the Freeplay Independent Games Festival in Melbourne, Australia.
+Finalists will be announced five weeks after submissions close.
+The Awards Ceremony will take place online on the final day of the Freeplay Independent Games Festival.

 - The Freeplay Award (Best Game)